LLMCRIT: Teaching Large Language Models to Use Criteria: Data and Evaluation Foundation

 \subsection{Evaluation Methodology}

-The most straightforward way to judge the quality of the model-generated feedback is to measure whether it provides helpful critiques (throughout the paper, critiques refer to critiques that point out flaws) or suggestions for each criterion.
-Given the resource-intensive nature of human evaluation and recent findings indicating that LLMs can assess model outputs in a manner that aligns with human evaluations~\citep{alpaca_eval, zheng2023judging}, we resort to model-based evaluation.
+The most straightforward way to judge the quality of the model-generated feedback is to measure whether it provides helpful (i.e., actionable and free of factual errors) critiques.\footnote{Throughout the paper, critiques refer to violations of the criteria, or suggestions how to improve the writing with respect to those criteria.} Given the resource-intensive nature of human evaluation and recent findings indicating that LLMs can assess model outputs in a manner that aligns with human evaluations~\citep{alpaca_eval, zheng2023judging}, we resort to model-based evaluation.
 We employ Claude2 for evaluation due to its free research accessibility and support for large context length.
-However, assessing helpfulness in one step still poses a great challenge to Claude2 according to our preliminary experiments due to various factors that could make a feedback text unhelpful.
-Therefore, we propose a layered evaluation strategy and decompose the ``helpfulness'' evaluation into four progressive perspectives.
+However, our initial findings indicate that Claude2 struggles with assessing feedback helpfulness in a single step, as its judgments often do not correlate well with human evaluations.
+Upon detailed examination of the feedback generated by LLMs, we identified several key issues that contribute to the unhelpfulness of the feedback.
+These issues can be categorized into four primary types of errors: \begin{enumerate*} \item \textbf{Validity Error}: The generated text does not qualify as feedback, but rather offers general writing advice, extends the given criterion, or simply repeats it. \item \textbf{Context Error}: The feedback pertains to an in-context example rather than the specific example at hand. \item \textbf{Insufficient Critique}: The feedback lacks depth and specificity.
+It may merely summarize the original text, provide broad and general comments without detailed critiques, or offer only positive remarks without any constructive suggestions. \item \textbf{Unhelpful Critique}: The feedback includes critiques or suggestions that are either too vague to be actionable or are factually incorrect \end{enumerate*} In light of these challenges, we propose a refined evaluation methodology.
+We suggest implementing a layered evaluation strategy that breaks down the assessment of ``helpfulness'' into the following four progressive perspectives.